bryanwb/chef-pry-demo/README.md

 for greater context.
 The ruby breakpoint you are at is processed before the individual resources.
 This is because it is still compile time.

+Type `continue` once more and you will be inside the ruby_block resource.
+Type `continue` again and you will be inside the eRubis template.

 # Author

 Author:: Bryan W. Berry (<bryan.berry@gmail.com>)